Poems and Songs of Vladimir Vysotsky. A Ballad of Fighting.

 Weinstein’s translations by Akbar Muhammad.

-If it’s happed that ye’re sold out
+If it happed that ye’ve sold out,

 And the noose is what ye’d get,